Bugatti 16C Galibier: Production

 A production version of the 16C Galibier concept, expected to be named the Royale, was originally scheduled to reach the market in 2013.
 In December 2009 a patent was uncovered for a very similar design to the concept, but with a more upright front end and a longer, less curvaceous rear end.
 In 2011, Bugatti postponed the release of the Royale to 2015 or later to refine the vehicle's design.
 Bugatti was expected to produce 3000 units of the Galibier compared to 300 of the Veyron.
 It was also expected to cost more than £1 million.

-In an interview with Top Gear, President of Bugatti Dr. Wolfgang Schreiber said that Bugatti will never manufacture Galibier nor SuperVeyron because it will confuse their customers.
-Bugatti design director Achim Anscheidt said that it was planned was to replace the Veyron with the Galibier as Bugatti's sole model once 450 Veyrons were built.
+In a 2014 interview with Top Gear, President of Bugatti Dr. Wolfgang Schreiber said that Bugatti will never manufacture Galibier nor SuperVeyron because it will confuse their customers.
+Bugatti design director Achim Anscheidt said in 2020 that it was planned was to replace the Veyron with the Galibier as Bugatti's sole model once 450 Veyrons were built.
 Bugatti bosses asked for significant changes to the production design based on customer clinic feedback from the concept.
 In an attempt for a more practical "jack of all trades" model, the Galibier grew in length and height, and eschewed the concept's liftgate for a small trunk for further appeal to Chinese buyers.
 Anscheidt described the new design as looking like a dachshund from the side and "a bowler hat on wheels” from the rear.
 The Galibier project was cancelled in May 2012, from a viewing by a "powerful and influential gentleman from Salzburg, Austria", (speculated by the press to be Ferdinand Piëch) who expressed a strong disliking of the new design, and how it had changed from the concept.
-Bugatti then focused their efforts the Chiron, which had begun development the previous summer as a precaution in case of the Galibier's cancellation.
+Bugatti then focused their efforts on the Chiron, which had begun development the previous summer as a precaution in case of the Galibier's cancellation.

-The 16C Galibier lead to the development of the cancelled Bugatti Rembrandt, which followed the Galibier's concept as a front-engine luxury model powered by Bugatti's W16, but as a 2 door coupé.
+The 16C Galibier lead to the development of the 2015 Bugatti Rembrandt, which followed the Galibier as a front-engine luxury concept powered by Bugatti's W16, but as a 2 door coupé.

-However, in 2016, the newly appointed CEO of Bugatti, Wolfgang Dürheimer confirmed the sedan will be released soon after the production of the Chiron, the only difference is a different engine.
+In 2016, the then Bugatti CEO Wolfgang Dürheimer stated a production version of the Galibier concept was being considered as one of four possible alternatives for a successor to the Chiron.
+In 2020, the company still expressed interest in developing a four-seater model.